Minneapolis cop acccused of drug theft is ordered freed after he was jailed for alledged pretrial violation.

 Assistant U.S. Attorney Michelle Jones did not raise objections to Menendez's decision.

-Jindra, who was jailed last Friday, appeared in the virtual heaing in a jail jump suit.
-Wold did most of the talking, with Jindra speaking only briefly, answering "Yes, your honor," to questions from Menendez.
+Jindra, who was jailed last Friday, appeared in the virtual hearing in a jail jumpsuit.
+Wold did most of the talking, with Jindra speaking only briefly, answering, "Yes, your honor," to questions from Menendez.

 The police sergeant, who was not named, was at the scene of one of the incidents on which Jindra is charged and was a potential witness.